wormhole-foundation/wormhole/whitepapers/0014_transfer_verifier.md

 In order to mitigate this attack, the Transfer Verifier is designed to cross-reference core bridge messages against the Token Bridge's activity.
 If there is no Token Bridge activity that matches the core bridge message, the Guardians will have the ability to respond to a potentially fraudulent message, such as by dropping or delaying it.

+The Transfer Verifier will not drop or delay messages itself.
+Another part of the node can respond as it sees fit.
+For example, the processor could be extended to process messages differently based on the status a Transfer Verifier gives them.

 # Detailed Design